A Tornado Watch means Be Ready because conditions are favorable for a tornado.

 Don’t go outside to see the tornado.
-Most of our tornadoes have very low cloud bases and obscured by rain.
-You won’t see it.
-We don’t have photogenic tornadoes like they do in the midwest or on Twister.
-Our storms also move very fast.
+Most of our tornadoes have very low cloud bases and are obscured by rain.
+You won’t see the tornado.
+We don’t have photogenic tornadoes like they do in the midwest or on movies such as Twister.
+Our storms also move fast.
 Don’t waste time trying to see something you won’t be able to see.

 Tornado Warnings are issued by a team of meteorologists in a local National Weather Service office.
 Ours is in Nashville.
 Tornado Warnings have a start time and an end time, although they can and often are continued or reissued.

 You know you’re in a Tornado Warning if you are inside the warning polygon.
 Remember from geometry class — a polygon is just a fancy word for a multi-sided shape.
-They look like this:
+A polygon looks like this:

 If you’re in the red box (sometimes the box is purple), you are in the warning and should take cover.
 If you’re outside the red box, you’re not in the warning.

 Take cover in a site-built home or structure, in a small room on the lowest floor, putting as many walls between you and the outside as possible.
-You will survive the large majority of tornadoes by doing this.
+You will survive the most tornadoes by doing this.

 Do not try to drive away from a tornado.

-If you’re in a mobile home, you should hopefully already be out of it and in a safe place before the storm arrives.
+If you’re in a mobile home, be out of it and in a safe place before the storm arrives.

 Wear your helmet.
 Serious injury to the head is common in a bad tornado.
 This is especially true for kids.
 The simple act of putting a helmet on them may save their life.